pytorch/torchtune/README.md

 | LoRA/QLoRA            |    ❌    |     ✅    |    ❌    |

 Example: ``tune run qat_distributed --config llama3_1/8B_qat_lora``
+You can also run e.g. ``tune ls qat_distributed`` for a full list of available configs.

 The above configs are just examples to get you started.
 The full list of recipes can be found [here](recipes/).
 If you'd like to work on one of the gaps you see, please submit a PR!
 If there's a entirely new post-training method you'd like to see implemented in torchtune, feel free to open an Issue.